AttackOnJasper/University-notes/notes/aws/aws.md

 ## Overview
 * Cloud service categories
     * IaaS - Infrastructure as a Service
-    	* Parts or all of the infrastructure is provided by a 3rd party
+    	* Parts or all of the infrastructure is provided by the cloud provider
         * Provide basic building blocks: hardware, computer, storage
         * Very flexible
         * e.g. EC2